The Rise and Fall of a Palestinian Dynasty: The Husaynis, 1700–1948: Summary

 The Rise and Fall of a Palestinian Dynasty is a biographical retelling of the history of the Al-Husayni family of Jerusalem.
 It starts by telling the history of the Husaynis rising influence in the 18th century and detailing the social statuses of Al-Mufti and Al-Ashraf, which were titles used for religious and clan leaders.
 Chapters 2 and 3 of the book detail how the family used political marriages to cement its status and its relationship to the Ottoman leadership in Istanbul.
-Chapters 4 and 5 discuss the final years of the Ottoman empire and the turmoil caused by its declining control ending with the collapse of the empire during World War I. Chapter 6 focuses on Al Husaynis role during the period of the British occupation of Palestine between 1917-1920 and the struggle against British military rule lead by them and other influential families.
+Chapters 4 and 5 discuss the final years of the Ottoman empire and the turmoil caused by its declining control ending with the collapse of the empire during World War I. Chapter 6 focuses on Al Husaynis role during the period of the British occupation of Palestine between 1917-1920 and the struggle against British military rule led by them and other influential families.

 With Chapter 7, Pappé details the Palestinian Arabs' responses to the growing Zionist movement.
 Starting by the Arabs' reaction to the Balfour declaration and the various attempt at organizing and sending delegations to leaders around the world to make the case for Palestinian independence.
 The chapter ends with the details of the meeting between a Palestinian delegation, led by Musa Kazim Pasha al-Husayni and Winston Churchill, which ended with the delegation feeling unable to reverse the course of the Belfour declaration.

 The last three chapters focus on one of the most prolific members of the family, the Grand Mufti Amin al-Husseini, his involvement in internal struggles inside Palestine, his rise in power after the 1936–1939 Arab revolt against the British mandate, and his later exile to Syria, then Iraq and from there to Europe.
 The book ends with the lead up to 1948 Arab-Israeli war in which several of the Husaynis lead military factions.
 The war, which ended with the displacement of many Palestinians, in what is known as the Nakba, also signified the end of the Husaynis' influence in Palestinian politics, even though some of them survived in exile.